 You would honestly never guess these tacos are made with a fruit and are the perfect meal to feed any skeptical meat eaters.
 Vegan, healthy and done in less than 30 minutes, I’ll take tacos every night for dinner please and thank you.

 - Jackfruit – Make sure to use canned young green jackfruit in water or brine.
+Make sure not to buy the ripe jackfruit that comes in syrup as that is very sweet.

 - Garlic – I always use fresh garlic and either finely mince or use my garlic press.
+If you don’t have fresh on hand you can use ½ tsp. garlic powder.

 - Tomato Paste – If you don’t use this often get the kind that comes in the tube as it lasts longer in the fridge.